 I can’t believe we are approaching the end of April!
-95% of my day is spent in my bedroom; either working, eating or sleeping.
-The other 5% is spent getting drinks and food from the kitchen, with the odd bathroom break and walk around the garden.
+95% of my day is spent in my bedroom, either working, eating or sleeping.
+The other 5% is spent getting drinks and food from the kitchen, with the odd bathroom break and walking around the garden.

 Comic Relief’s Big Night In

-I was able to watch the show in my lounge, while the rest of the house watched it in the kitchen.
-Most days I see my housemates when I am cooking or passing through, but everyone knows that I am unable to hang out in communal areas.
+I was able to watch the show in my lounge while the rest of the house watched it in the kitchen.
+Most days, I see my housemates when I am cooking or passing through, but everyone knows that I am unable to hang out in communal areas.
 One thing that has really brought us together is our house WhatsApp.
-We message each other and everyone always asks if I need anything when they pop to the shops.
+We message each other, and everyone always asks if I need anything when they pop into the shops.
 My housemates have picked up my prescriptions and posted my letters.
-The days of not asking for help are over and I am grateful for their help.
+The days of not asking for help are over, and I am grateful for their help.

 I have been looking through all of my accounts this month.
-Cancelling any direct debits and standing orders, which I don’t need.
-Monitoring my accounts for anything which has come out in the past 6 months.
-Chasing money which I have yet to be paid, such as my Wonga payment!
+Cancelling any direct debits and standing orders which I don’t need.
+I am monitoring my accounts for anything that has come out in the past 6 months.
+Chasing money, I have yet to pay, such as my Wonga payment!
 I hope you have managed to use this time to look through your finances too.
-Whether you have to make some cuts in the short-term.
-Use this time to prepare for the rest of the year.
+Whether you have to make some cuts in the short term, use this time to prepare for the rest of the year.

 1. DISCOVER THE JOY OF MOBILE BOARD-GAMES

-I re-discovered Cluedo and Monopoly this weekend thanks to Shaun!
-Both games from my childhood reimagined for my mobile.
+I re-discovered Cluedo and Monopoly this weekend; thanks to Shaun!
+Both games from my childhood were reimagined for my mobile.
 It was incredible.
 Not one to relax as I am always doing something.
 Spending the day playing Monopoly and watching the game come alive was a childhood dream!
 The game evokes memories of playing against my brother for hours.
-Definitely one to recommend!
+Definitely, one to recommend!

 2. KEEP CHECKING IN WITH PEOPLE

 I think that for many people, the lockdown has been very difficult.
 I have been writing to my mother every 1-2 weeks to make sure she knows I am thinking of her.
 My friends organised a Quiz night on Fridays for all of us to get together online.
-It’s important to keep checking in people who you know are struggling.
+It’s important to keep checking in on people who you know are struggling.
 Prioritise your mental health as well as your physical health.
-It’s incredibly difficult but if you need support.
-Don’t think twice about asking friends, family and seek out professional services who are better advised to help you too.
+It’s incredibly difficult, but if you need support.
+Don’t think twice about asking friends and family; seek professional services who are better advised to help you too.

 3. HOW TO GET ON THE PRIORITY LIST

-I received a call from the NHS this week to check to see that if I was ok and if I was able to get food.
+I received a call from the NHS this week to check to see if I was ok and could get food.
 So, so lovely!
-I didn’t want to be given any free food parcels, but I have been struggling to buy food online throughout the lockdown period.
+I didn’t want to be given free food parcels, but I have struggled to buy food online throughout the lockdown period.
 I talked about Your Local Delivered recently, which shows what food businesses are in your area.
-After my call with the NHS, I managed to ring Tesco’s COVID-19 vulnerable hotline 0800 917 7359 to ask to be on the priority list.
-So fingers crossed I can buy regular food shops moving forwards!
+After my call with the NHS, I managed to ring Tesco’s COVID-19 vulnerable hotline0800 917 7359 to ask to be on the priority list.
+So fingers crossed, I can buy regular food shops moving forwards!
 If anyone else is shielding or self-isolating.
-Do seek out help too either direct or with your local communities.
+Do seek out help too, either direct or with your local communities.